-35 IRC § 56(b)(3).
+&lt;sup>35 IRC § 56(b)(3).

-36 IRC § 55(b)(3).
+IRC § 55(b)(3).

-37 IRC § 59(j).
+IRC § 59(j).

-38 The effect of the absence of AMT-exemption indexing is compounded by the fact that key tax preference items that are included in AMTI - e.g., the standard deduction and personal exemptions - are indexed annually.
+&lt;sup>38 The effect of the absence of AMT-exemption indexing is compounded by the fact that key tax preference items that are included in AMTI - e.g., the standard deduction and personal exemptions - are indexed annually. difficulties for taxpayers with large expenditures such as medical bills, legal fees in court settlements, state and local taxes, or employee business expenses.